 HostGator uses a domain name cap – ie, you can only have one website on that plan, but that website is otherwise unmetered.
 It can have enormous videos, plenty of storage, lots of databases (e.g. software installs on the same domain), and unlimited email accounts.

 Bluehost uses domain name, website space, and email account caps.
-This means that you can connect a single website, but you are also limited on your files stored and email accounts that you can set up.
+This means that you can connect to a single website, but you are limited on your files stored and email accounts that you can set up.

 HostGator has the better deal on the first tier.

 The middle tiers are the most comparable.
 HostGator calls it their Baby plan.
 It renews at $9.95/mo.
 Bluehost calls it their Plus plan.
 It renews at $10.99/mo.